tmp2tmp/eee/docs/oop_featured.md

 	in the contexts where ordinay functions of the same signatures can be used.

 Implementing multi-methods as function objects has advantages over implementing as global/module functions:
-- Function specializations can be confined and managed more conveniently than of global/module functions which have only ```namespace``` as a confining measure.
+- Together with being implemented as function call operators, specializations can be confined and managed more conveniently than of global/module functions.
 - Instance specific data can be associated to each function object while global/module functions can have only common global/static data.
-- Specialization function sets can be defined reusing existing code easily by inheritance.
+- Specialized function sets can be defined reusing existing code easily by inheritance.
 - Forcing static dispatch can easily be done using the inherited static dispatch interface of the base class:
   this also can be used, for [example](runtime_errors.md), to check at compile time whether or not a specific combination of argument types